finch3d/finch-assignment-backend/README.md

 - Match only the beginning of firstname or lastname or segment in email
 - Support pagination, i.e. it should be possible to fetch a page/subset of all managers at a time.

+If you have the time, add another endpoint with mathing inside all parts of firstname, lastname, email match, but matches in the beginning are weighted more.

 Use the data available here: https://gist.github.com/kretz/ac01d631029a61812a023792a41215e2

 ## Notes